Freedom of religion in Serbia: Government practices

-The law recognizes restitution claims for religious property confiscated in 1945 or later for registered religious groups only.
-The law permits individual claims for properties lost by Holocaust victims during WWII, but religious groups may not claim property confiscated prior to 1945.
-Legally registered endowments may apply for restitution.
-The law also provides that the Jewish community may receive restitution for heirless property confiscated from Holocaust victims during WWII.
-Due to the division of the Islamic community between the Islamic Community of Serbia and the Islamic Community in Serbia, Islamic organizations face difficulty in getting property restituted, as it would require the government to recognize one or the other group as the "rightful" Islamic community of the country.
-As of 2017, the government reports that roughly 70 percent of the property confiscated by the government of Yugoslavia has been returned.

-The government does not keep records of religiously motivated violence, and reporting from individual religious organization is sparse.

-Education

 The constitution states parents and legal guardians shall have the right to ensure the religious education of their children in conformity with their own convictions.
 The law provides for religious education in public schools, but only for the seven traditional groups.
-Students in primary and secondary schools must attend classes in one of the seven traditional religions or an alternative civic education class.
+Students in primary and secondary schools must attend either classes in one of the seven traditional religions or an alternative civic education class.
 Parents choose which option is appropriate for their child.
 The curriculum taught in the religion classes varies regionally, reflecting the number of adherents of a given religion in a specific community.
 Typically, five interested students is the minimum needed to offer instruction in a particular religion.
 In areas where individual schools do not meet the minimum number, the Ministry of Education attempts to combine students into regional classes for religious instruction.
 The Commission for Religious Education appoints religious education instructors from lists of qualified candidates supplied by each religious group.
-The commission is composed of representatives of each traditional religious group, the Ministry of Education, Science and Technology, and the Directorate for Cooperation with Churches and Religious Communities.
-Representatives of the Islamic Community of Serbia and the Islamic Community in Serbia participate in the work of the commission.
+The commission is composed of representatives of each traditional religious group, the Ministry of Education, and the Directorate for Cooperation with Churches and Religious Communities.

+The law recognizes restitution claims for religious property confiscated in 1945 or later for registered religious groups only.
+The law permits individual claims for properties lost by Holocaust victims during World War II, but religious groups may not claim property confiscated prior to 1945.
+Legally registered endowments may apply for restitution.
+The law also provides that the Jewish community may receive restitution for heirless property confiscated from Holocaust victims during World War II.
+Due to the division of the Islamic community between the Islamic Community of Serbia and the Islamic Community in Serbia, Islamic organizations face difficulty in getting property restituted, as it would require the government to recognize one or the other group as the "rightful" Islamic community of the country.
+As of 2026, the government reports that almost all of the property confiscated by the government of Yugoslavia has been returned.

+The government does not keep records of religiously motivated violence, and reporting from individual religious organization is sparse.